RoadPilotAI/cads/standard/CADS-v1.0.md

 ### 4.1 Design Principles

-CADS is designed around the following principles:
+**Independence.** The CADS Core Standard is independent of any specific software implementation, regulatory framework, and provincial jurisdiction.
+It does not require any particular technology, platform, or system to implement.

+**Universality.** The core standard applies uniformly to all industrial audiometric testing conducted in Canada.
+Provincial and territorial regulatory differences are addressed through jurisdiction-specific profiles that extend the core without modifying it.

-**Simplicity.** The standard captures what is needed for occupational hearing conservation compliance.
+**Simplicity.** The standard captures what is needed for occupational hearing health documentation.
 It does not attempt to capture clinical diagnostic data beyond the scope of industrial audiometric programs.

-**Province-configurability.** Meaningful regulatory differences between provinces are handled through configuration, not structural variation.
-The core data model is identical across all provinces.

-**Interoperability.** Records are self-describing and include version metadata, enabling future evolution without breaking existing implementations.

 **Privacy by design.** Worker identifiers are anonymized UUIDs.
-Date of birth is captured for calculation purposes but is not required in provincial data transfers.
+Date of birth is captured for calculation purposes only.
 Personally identifiable information remains within the control of the hearing test company and employer.

-**Auditability.** Every record includes creation timestamp, technician identifier, and equipment identifier, enabling a complete audit trail from test to provincial submission.
+**Auditability.** Every record includes creation timestamp, technician identifier, and equipment identifier, enabling a complete audit trail.

+**Honesty.** The standard acknowledges the operational reality of industrial field testing.
+Proxy estimation by qualified technicians is a recognized and documented practice.
+The questionnaire is designed to elicit accurate data through activity-type framing rather than self-reported compliance.

+### 4.2 Two-Tier Architecture

+CADS uses a two-tier architecture: the Core Standard and Provincial Profiles.

+**Tier 1 — CADS Core Standard (this document)**

+The universal requirements applicable to all industrial audiometric testing in Canada.
+Every CADS-conformant system must implement the core standard in full.
+The core standard is silent on provincial regulatory requirements — it defines what data is captured and how calculations are performed, not when testing must occur or how frequently.

+**Tier 2 — CADS Provincial Profiles (separate documents)**

+Jurisdiction-specific documents that define the regulatory context in which the core standard is applied.
+A provincial profile specifies the applicable regulatory authority and citation, testing requirements in that jurisdiction, testing frequency and baseline timing, HCP requirements, exit test requirements, record retention obligations, and language requirements.

+Provincial profiles do not modify the core standard.
+They reference it and extend it with jurisdiction-specific parameters.
+A system that is conformant with a provincial profile must first be conformant with the core standard.

+Provincial profile documents are maintained in the `provincial/` directory of the CADS repository.

-### 4.2 Record Architecture
+### 4.3 Record Architecture

 CADS defines six record types.
 Records reference each other by UUID:

 ```
 Provider Record
   └── Technician Record (belongs to Provider)
+  └── Equipment Record (belongs to Provider)
-        └── Test Record (conducted by Technician)
+        Test Record (conducted by Technician, uses Equipment)
           ├── Worker Record (subject of Test)
-              ├── Equipment Record (used in Test)
           └── Questionnaire Record (collected during Test)
 ```

 **Record types and their purpose:**